 El-Oued(pop 134,000) with its domed architecture & nearby Grand Erg Oriental—the Sahara’s second largest dune field.
 El Oued is located 400 miles (640 km) southeast of Algiers near the Tunisian border.

-Day 8 Sun 30/10 Djanet 1 – scenic drive to Moul N’Aga with its beautiful landscapes and Ajajar rock paintings.
+Day 8 Sun 30/10 Djanet 1 – a scenic drive to Moul N’Aga with its beautiful landscapes and Ajajar rock paintings.
 ON desert

 DJANET (pop 14,655 2008) is an oasis city located 412 km (256 mi) south of Illizi.
 It is inhabited by the Kel Ajjer Tuareg people.
 The region of Djanet has been inhabited since Neolithic times.
-There were periods of ten thousand years at a time that the area was not desert.
+There were periods of ten thousand years at a time when the area was not desert.
 The flora and fauna were luxuriant as is seen in the numerous rock paintings of Tassili n’Ajjer around Djanet.
 Populations of hunter-gatherers lived there.

 Djanet was founded in the Middle Ages by the Tuareg.